mtlynch/mtlynch.io/content/retrospectives/2020/10/index.md

 Success!
 No under-voltage warnings.

-It's a huge relief to find that this chip works.
+It's a huge relief to that the chip works.

 ### Day 13